Particular/docs.particular.net/servicecontrol/plugins/heartbeat.md

 ## Expired heartbeat messages

 Heartbeat messages have a time to be received (TTBR) set based on the TTL value.
 If ServiceControl does not consume the heartbeat messages before the TTBR expires then those messages may be discarded.
-Transports like MSMQ and ASB support DLQ and if configured the messages will be forwarded to the DLQ instead.
+Transports like MSMQ and ASB support DLQ and the expired heartbeat messages can be explicitly configured to be forwarded to the DLQ instead of being discarded.

 ### MSMQ